 The resulting report is forwarded to the District Attorney for purposes of charging the primary aggressor.
 Once the District Attorney decides to charge a case based on the police report, it is unlikely that the charges will be dropped, even if the person complaining of domestic violence changes his or her story or refuses to cooperate with the prosecution of the other person.

 If the District Attorney is able to secure a conviction, some of the possible consequences include:

 - mandatory domestic violence counseling sessions,

 - stay away orders,

 If alcohol was involved, mandatory alcohol education classes may be required.
 Moreover, a domestic violence conviction can have additional negative implications for an individual’s professional licensing or immigration status.

 Because the consequences of a domestic violence accusation can be severe, it is important to be represented by an experienced domestic violence attorney in these proceedings.
 Entering a guilty or no-contest plea for purpose of getting the experience over with is common, but it can be a serious mistake to do this without consulting an experienced attorney who can evaluate the case from every angle.

-If you have been charged with domestic violence, the experienced Sacramento criminal lawyer at Allaye Chan Law can help.
+If you have been charged with domestic violence, the experienced Sacramento domestic violence attorney at Allaye Chan Law can help.
 We have successfully handled all types of domestic violence cases in Sacramento County.
 At Allaye Chan Law, we understand the sensitive nature of domestic violence charges and are dedicated to helping you fight back.